North Vikings don't be blue,

 The checker who finally helped me was nice enough though I could tell her heart was not fully into checking the eight or nine pockets in the backpack I was buying to make sure I wasn't trying to secret any plastic hangers out of Ross.
 After I paid for the thing she slipped it into a large Ross plastic bag so that I could walk back to work proudly displaying that fact to everyone in downtown that I was a discerning shopper and spent my lunch hour at Ross.

 I suppose my rambling point here was that there wasn't a single person in Ross or within a three block radius of the store when I left who didn't look as though they'd been mugged with an ugly stick.
 I suppose I am being harsh in judging the people pawing through the crap at Ross.
-But even if ugly is only skin deep like its cousin beauty, I'm willing to bet it is pretty thick skin.
+But even if ugly is only skin deep like its cousin beauty, I'm willing to bet it has pretty thick skin.

 As long as I'm messing with cliches, I will have to admit that ugly, like beauty, is also in the eye of the beholder.
 And I imagine the people I think are ugly don't think I'm any George Clooney, either.
 But even allowing for my standard of what constitutes as ugly, Ross had more than its fair share of people who could have been employed full time at a carnival sideshow.